Last updated: March 17, 2026 Originally published: November 24, 2025

 - Create Slide Deck (Presenter format) for team briefing

-- Download audio, share slides PDF, share notebook with team (Viewer access)
+- Download audio, download slides as PPTX, share notebook with team (Viewer access)

 Why this works: Transforms unstructured recordings into queryable knowledge.
 Multiple output formats serve different team preferences.